The opt-in process is the same for the following widgets:

 User has two options: continue with their Facebook account or continue as Guest.

 When you continue as a Guest - chat will start immediately.
-This user will appear in your Audience marked as Guest, you will have 24 hours to contact them and gather the information to turn into a real contact.
+This user will appear in your Contacts marked as Guest, you will have 24 hours to contact them and gather the information to turn into a real contact.

 When you continue with your Facebook account - Facebook will ask them to sign in: